The Movie Waffler New to VOD - THE STRANGERS: CHAPTER 1 | The Movie Waffler

 As it wasn't screened for the press (never a good sign), I saw Chapter 1 with a public audience, which rapidly diminished from a sizeable initial crowd to a mere handful by the closing credits.
 What this means for the continuation of this trilogy is unclear, but I really can't see where it can go from here.
 Everything interesting about Chapter 1 is subtextual, and will only be picked up on by genre obsessives.
 Like Rob Zombie before him with his "What if Michael Myers was a product of a white trash upbringing?" take on Halloween, what Harlin fails to understand here is how the ambiguity of this series is its main selling point.
 Recontextualising the meaning of "Cause you're here" is all very clever in a socio-political context, but I prefer my horror villains to be abstract representations of evil, motivated by indefinable concepts rather than personal grudges.
 The scariest villains are those you can't understand.

-The Strangers: Chapter 1 is in cinemas from May 17th.
+The Strangers: Chapter 1 is on UK/ROI VOD now.

 2024 movie reviews